 Prototype treatment codes

-The codes are used to map those used by the practice to the standard codes used by the prototype system.
+View the list of prototype treatment codes (PDF: 464KB).
+This is used to map treatments given by your practice to the codes used by the prototype system.

-Those that have been struck out are old codes, now replaced, but they have been left visible to allow the dental system suppliers to see the change history of the document.
+Old codes have been struck out, but are left visible to show the change history of the document.